sunfishcode/wasm-reference-manual/WebAssembly.md

 > The global index space is used by:
  - the [`get_global`](#get-global) and [`set_global`](#set-global) instructions.
- - the [Data Section], to define the offset of a data segment (in linear memory) as the value of a global variable.
+ - the [Data Section], to define the offset of a data segment (in a linear memory) as the value of a global variable.

 #### Linear-Memory Index Space

-The *linear-memory index space* begins with an index for each imported linear memory, in the order the imports appear in the [Import Section], if present, followed by an index for each linear-memory space in the [Linear-Memory Section], if present, in the order of that section.
+The *linear-memory index space* begins with an index for each imported linear memory, in the order the imports appear in the [Import Section], if present, followed by an index for each linear memory in the [Linear-Memory Section], if present, in the order of that section.

 **Validation:**
  - The index space is required to have at most one element.